- Dr Oliver Turner

-Oliver Turner is Lecturer in International Relations at the University of Edinburgh.
+Oliver Turner is a Lecturer in International Relations at the University of Edinburgh.

 Oliver gained his PhD from the University of Manchester, where he later worked as Hallsworth Research Fellow before joining Edinburgh.
 He has acted as convenor (2016/17) and co-convenor (2017/18) of BISA's US Foreign Policy working group, and is a former visiting research fellow at the Swedish Institute of International Affairs.

 Oliver's research is located broadly within the IR sub-field of Security Studies, with overlaps into Foreign Policy Analysis and International Political Economy.
 His current research interests are in US politics and foreign policy; US-China/Asia relations, the international politics of East and South East Asia; and British policy and presence in Asia.
 His work is primarily informed by postcolonial, critical social constructivist, and critical geopolitical theory.
-His monograph on historical and contemporary American images of China and their role in US China policy was published by Routledge in 2014.
-His research also appears in the European Journal of International Relations, Review of International Studies, Third World Quarterly, and Geopolitics, among other peer-reviewed journals, as well as in such current affairs outlets as The National Interest and The Conversation.
+He has published a monograph on historical and contemporary American images of China and their role in US China policy.
+His other research appears in such journals as the European Journal of International Relations, Review of International Studies, Third World Quarterly, and Geopolitics, as well as in such current affairs outlets as The National Interest and The Conversation.

 At Edinburgh, Oliver convenes the courses International Relations Theory (PGSP11156) and International Relations of the Asia Pacific (PLIT10109).
 He also acts as Academic Misconduct Officer for the University's School of Social and Political Science.